DrThomasAger/smile/README.md

 Then, when the model recreates that name tag, it also reminds itself of the instructions associated with it.
 Every time the response is generated, it has a token steering its response toward the instructions.
 This also allows existing foundation models with a personality (Like ChatGPT) to be 'overriden' more effectively, as it immediately shifts them out of their "normal" generation pattern that statistically leads to more refusals and 'safe' behaviour.

-## But Seriously...
-Why Emoticons?

-Because people who work in AI need to ***(: Smile*** more.

-But seriously: We need to separate our concerns.
-In ***(: Smile***, we explicitly require that the **prompt language** has zero bleedover into the **response language**.

-So we do not use any language that can be used to render output for the user (like markdown or HTML) to instruct the model.
-Instead, our prompt structure has its own language, and our response structure is defined inside of its own section in the prompt.

-Whether you need JSON, markdown or just plain text outputs, you can ask for them in ***(: Smile***, define them clearly, and the model will not confuse your instructions for something it needs to replicate verbatim.

-By telling the model that this is ***(: Smile*** and then defining the response language clearly, we remove the possibility for context bleed.
-This repo also contains the norms and methods to reduce this even more.

-This also allows us to understand immediately if our prompt needs adjustment: If the prompt language appears in the response, then the model has not sufficiently understood the instructions and they need to be rewritten.

-These essential handshakes and checkpoints make our instruction following consistent and verifiable.